 2. Kombucha contains alcohol.

-Just kidding, but um, yes.
-Especially if its not brewed properly, or if its quite old.
+Just kidding, but .... yes.
+If its not brewed properly, or if its quite old it will contain some alcohol.

+All fermented foods contain alcohol.
+Great point!
+The fermented foods that we make at home contain it too.
+Kombucha brewers' and providers' are not trying to get the nations' health-obsessed youth wasted - there's something called "healthy low-alcohol."
 Keep it low, keep it moderate.
 That's one reason you wouldn't drink 2L of kombucha daily.
-Even if you did, it wouldn't be enough to 'feel it' - alcohol is a side effect of the beneficial acids produced.
+Even if you did, it likely wouldn't be enough to 'feel it' as the alcohol is a side effect of the beneficial acids produced.

 Ed, from the Happy Herbalist, had this to say - "In all ferments sugars are converted to alcohol and then to beneficial acids.
 In that transition acetaldehyde is created and what becomes the "side-effects" which are both ferment and individual specific. (does not effect each person in the same manner) This, again, depends upon the individuals' constitution, and age, amount consumed and what stage and/or pathways the ferment is at."
 So, its Holistic in how it acts in the body.... many-angled.

-All websites I researched claimed that kombucha contains less than 0.5% alcohol in it.
-I don't believe that is anything to worry about unless you are alcohol sensitive, in which case, kombucha may or may not make you feel great.
+Most Kombuchas contain less than 0.5% alcohol in it.
+I don't believe that is anything to worry about unless you are alcohol sensitive or in active recovery for alcoholism, in which case, kombucha may not be right for you.
+And that's fine.
+Not all good things are good for everyone.
 Some people that I know who are alcohol sensitive don't notice it but some do.
 Again, case by case basis, like everything.
 Not all foods work for every person.

 3. Kombucha may contain heavy metals and fluoride